-Azure uses the Role Based Access Control (RBAC) principle for almost all resources.
-The defined roles are either provided directly by Azure (so-called BuiltIn roles) or you can create your own roles (so-called Custom roles).
+Azure is based on the Role Based Access Control (RBAC) principle for almost all resources.
+The defined roles are either provided directly by Azure (so-called BuiltIn roles) or were individually created (so-called Custom roles).

 In connection with the Subscription provided by the IT services, the following two roles are important: